Risingson/eveeyedocs/docs/sharing/signatures.md

 Using Ctrl+V will ADD signatures to the system.
 Using Shift+Ctrl+V will OVERWRITE all sigs with the pasted ones.

-Always paste all sigs from ingame since sigs in eveeye that are not in the pasted data will get deleted.

-Signatures get added to your current ingame location.
+Signatures get pasted to your current ingame location.
 If you are not syncing your location sigs get added to the system you are showing info on.

 ## SIG tab